 MAY TERM/STUDY ABROAD

 Simpson offers multiple study abroad opportunities through the Council for Christian Colleges and Universities’ semester and summer programs as well as an Immersion Service and Adventure Semester.
-May Term courses are also an option; in 2018, a three-week marine biology course included a field trip to the Humboldt Bay on the Northern California coast.
+May-term courses are also an option; a three-week marine biology course includes a field trip to the Humboldt Bay on the Northern California coast.

 The number of sections of each class size.